Why do cats sleep so much? Check out 3 reasons why catnapping is your kitty's favorite hobby!

 Like humans, cats go through sleep cycles.

-Unlike humans, the majority of a cat’s naps takes place in a dozing state.
-This keeps them on-guard should they be in danger while dozing (you’ll notice the way their bodies are usually positioned while sleeping enables them to spring up at a moment’s notice if necessary).
+Unlike humans, the majority of a cat’s naps take place in a dozing state.
+This keeps them on guard should they be in danger while dozing (you’ll notice the way their bodies are usually positioned while sleeping enables them to spring up at a moment’s notice if necessary).

-Do these factoids ring true for your cat?
+Do these facts ring true for your cat?
 We’d love to hear from you!
 Tell us why you think cats sleep so much!

 Linda